What is the Expression Problem?

 A solution with Go interfaces

 Finally, let’s get to some code.
-The classic example is building a basic expression language that has two types, constants and addition, and supports evaluation.
+The classic example is building a basic expression language that supports constants and addition.
 From there, we’ll extend it by adding another operation, printing expressions, and another type, multiplication.

 To model types, a natural approach in GoThis implementation is heavily inspired by Eli Bendersky’s article on The Expression Problem in Go. is something likeYou can find the full code here.